i-dream-of-ai/ticketmaster/README.md

 # MCP Server for Ticketmaster Events

-A Model Context Protocol server that provides tools for discovering events at Madison Square Garden through the Ticketmaster Discovery API.
+A Model Context Protocol server that provides tools for discovering events, venues, and attractions through the Ticketmaster Discovery API.

 ## Features

-- Find events at Madison Square Garden for any date range
+- Search for events, venues, and attractions with flexible filtering:
+  - Keyword search
+  - Date range for events
+  - Location (city, state, country)
+  - Venue-specific searches
+  - Attraction-specific searches
+  - Event classifications/categories
-- Returns structured JSON data with event details including:
+- Returns structured JSON data with details including:
-  - Event name and ID
+  - Names and IDs
-  - Date and time
+  - Dates and times (for events)
-  - Price ranges
+  - Price ranges (for events)
-  - Ticket purchase URL
+  - URLs
-  - Event images
+  - Images
+  - Locations and addresses (for venues)
+  - Classifications (for attractions)

 ## Installation